September 20 – October 18, 2019

 Transitioning is personal, but it is also a public and political experience.
 A transitioning person’s body is heavily scrutinized; their personal details and private information regarding name, sexuality, and bodily practices are pushed into the public realm, all with the expectation that this information should be freely shared to educate others.
 There is seldom space to reflect on the embodied experience of both the medical and emotional processes of transitioning.

-Miguel Rodriguez’s work as Saakred is raw, interdisciplinary, and deeply personal.
+Saakred’s work is raw, interdisciplinary, and deeply personal.
 Each time they share live work publicly, it feels like a window into their heart and mind’s inner workings.
 Like their live performance, Sin Nombre, Sin Cuerpo moves across genres to document and reveal a lexicon for learning to live as a trans Latino.

-Saakred: Sin Nombre, Sin Cuerpo is organized by Christine Gwillim, PhD candidate in Performance as Public Practice, with Center Space Project.
+Saakred: Sin Nombre, Sin Cuerpo is organized by Christine Gwillim, PhD candidate in Performance as Public Practice and member of Block Party Collective, with Center Space Project.

-This exhibition is supported in part by the Department of Mexican American and Latina/o Studies at The University of Texas at Austin.
+This exhibition is supported in part by the Center for Mexican American Studies and the Department of Mexican American and Latina/o Studies, the Department of Theatre and Dance, the Center for Women’s and Gender Studies, and the Gender and Sexuality Center at The University of Texas at Austin.

 About the Curator